 Although he had several siblings, the relationship between Kamohoali’i and his sister Pele, the volcano goddess, is the most interesting.
-It is said that only Pele dared to surf the oceans with Kamohoali’i – a scene which inspires Hawaiian art.
+It is said that only Pele dared to surf the oceans with Kamohoali’i – a scene that inspires Hawaiian art.
 It is sometimes said that it was Kamohoali’i who guided Pele away from Tahiti when she was banished.

 But, despite her bravery, Pele was not completely immune to her brother’s terrifying nature.
-Her volcano home – the crater of Kilauea – lies next to a large cliff which is sacred to Kamohoali’i.
+Her volcano home – the crater of Kilauea – lies next to a large cliff that is sacred to Kamohoali’i.
 It is said that the ash and smoke spewed from the crater by Pele never reach this cliff because Pele secretly fears her brother.

-Laka: The Goddess Honored With Hula
+Laka: The Goddess Honored with Hula

 She is honored through hula – the traditional Hawaiian dance that tells the stories of the gods and goddesses.
 Hula is more than a dance – each step helps to tell a story and represents a chant or prayer.
 Hula was important as a way for stories to be passed down the generations before writing arrived on the islands.

-Laka is believed to be the inspiration that a hula dancer thinks of when they dance and causes the beautiful movements of dance.
+Laka is believed to be the inspiration that hula dancer thinks of when they dance and causes the beautiful movements of a dance.

 One of her symbols is the red lehua flowers which grow near volcanoes – a reminder that gentle Laka is the sister of the volcano goddess Pele.

 Haumea: Mother of Hawaii

 Haumea is one of the oldest gods worshiped in Hawaii and is sometimes referred to as the Mother of Hawaii.